Laminar post-stall wakes of tapered swept wings: Results

 For instance, at $\alpha = 18^\circ$ the wake is steady for $\lambda = 0.7$ with long steady streamwise vortices developing from both LE and TE.
 At $\lambda = 0.5$, unsteadiness appears with vortex rolls at the wing tip, with wake shedding appearing for $\lambda = 0.27$.
 We quantify the wing taper effect in figure \ref{fig:qcritOverview_SW}($b$).
 For instance, for the wings with $\lambda \ge 0.7$ at $\alpha = 18^\circ$, the flow is steady and $\|\mathbi{u}^\prime\|_2$ is negligible in the wake.
 At $\alpha = 22^\circ$, $\|\mathbi{u}^\prime\|_2$ is small for untapered wings, increasing considerably in magnitude and spanwise length as the taper ratio decreases.
 For highly swept tapered wings, the flow fluctuations are exhibited at the tip, further appearing over the midspan for the lower taper ratios.

 The unsteady vortices exhibited in the wakes of tapered wings with high LE sweep angles behave as vortex shedding structures, as shown by the probed $u_y$ in the wake in figure \ref{fig:qcritOverview_SW}($c$).
 For $\lambda = 0.7$, the vortices appear as a consistent flow oscillation departing from the wing tip.
 For $\lambda = 0.27$, the wake is dominated by spanwise-aligned roll structures that occupy a large portion of the wingspan.
 As these structures develop from the wingspan region near the wing tip, that has a reduced chord length, their frequency $St \approx 0.15$ is slightly higher than the shedding frequency of untapered wings.
-While the combination of taper and sweep increases wake unsteadiness, it may also have a positive effect on the aerodynamic performance of wings in post-stall laminar flow conditions, as we discuss in the following section.